runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 }
 ```

-Note, the above is the 1:1 convertion to keep things "exactly" as they were in your app, and as
+Note, the above is the 1:1 conversion to keep things "exactly" as they were in your app, and as
 it stands it already provides huge albeit hidden value.
 Below we will unpack that value and
 then begin to iteratively migrate to unlock even more value.